jiahuif/jit-in-10-minutes/README.md

 Executable Code in Memory
 =============
-To make our system secure, the operating system generally allow only code execution in certain memory pages.
+To make our system secure, the operating system generally allow code execution only in certain memory pages.
+To change the access control flag, or canonically `protection flag` ( see `mprotect(2)` ).

 The +1s Language
 =============